timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### Getting Help When You Need It

-The TS Pico includes a comprehensive built-in help system.
+The TS-Pico includes a comprehensive built-in help system.
 Instead of reaching for this manual every time you forget a command, you can get instant help right on your screen.

 #### The Built-in Help System
 ```